Reagan Foundation Asks Trump Campaign Not to Use the Gipper to Raise Money

 Reagan Foundation Chief Marketing Officer Melissa Giller told the Post that the RNC agreed “within seconds” to stop using the former president to fundraise for Trump’s reelection bid.

 Was this really all about copyright infringement?
-There are some notorious RINO’s on the Foundation Board, including Steve Forbes, Peggy Noonan, former Rep. Paul Ryan, and former California Governor Pete Wilson, among others.
+There are some notorious RINOs on the Foundation Board, including Steve Forbes, Peggy Noonan, former Rep. Paul Ryan, and former California Gov. Pete Wilson, among others.
 It’s possible that the Foundation didn’t want to be associated with the president.

 RNC Communications Director Michael Ahrens told The Hill that, “President Reagan was a proud Republican and supporter of a party that has carried on his fight for conservative principles of economic opportunity and limited government.”